juniorxxue/LCTI/README.md

 ## Virtual Machine (QEMU)

-Make sure the virtual machine is running, and you can type this command in the host machine:
+Make sure the virtual machine is running, and you can use those commands in the host machine:

 ```
 scp -P 5555 -r ./popl26 artifact@localhost:/home/artifact/